wenzf/opendata-sg/README.md

 **Newssite prototype for media releases**

 - [odsg.ch](https://odsg.ch)
-- A open data web experiment using media releases from the Canton of St. Gallen in Switzerland.
+- A open data and web experiment using media releases of St. Gallen (Switzerland).
 Text content and images come from publicly accessible Rest APIs.
-Initially, the text content of the releases is formatted as HTML, it's partially reformatted.
+Initially, the text content of the releases is formatted as HTML, it's partially reformatted to a more suitable structure.
 The data is then stored in a database in order to improve the loading speed of the articles and because some APIs limit the number of daily requests.
 - The focus is on quick development, low hostig costs, user-friendliness for visitors, web standards for accessibility and that content can be easily indexed by search engines.